 By Curt Fowler

-Next week, we’ll explore how we can live out servant leadership in our lives.
-Curt Fowler is an organizational growth expert and President of Fowler & Company, a business advisory firm dedicated to helping leaders create and achieve a compelling vision for their organization.
-He has an MBA in Strategy and Entrepreneurship from the Kellogg School, is a CPA, and a pretty good guy as defined by his wife and four children.
+Curt Fowler is President of Fowler & Company (http://valuesdrivenresults.com/) and Director at Fowler, Holley, Rambo & Stalvey (http://valdostacpa.com/) .
+He is dedicated to helping leaders create and achieve a compelling vision for their organization.
+He is a syndicated business writer, keynote speaker and has an MBA in Strategy and Entrepreneurship from the Kellogg School.
+He is also a CPA and a pretty good guy as defined by his wife and four children.